based on 1,567 reviews

 • Any leftover fertiliser can be used a few weeks later to further boost your lawn's health.

 • When the new grass has reached a length of around 2-3 inches, it's time to give it its first cut.
-The main thing to note at this point is not to cut it too short.
-Only take the top inch or so off the tips of the grass and leave plenty of growth as over cutting could seriously damage the new blades and lead to considerable die-back.
+The main thing to note is not to cut it too short.
+Only take the top inch or so off the tips of the grass and leave plenty of growth, as overcutting could seriously damage the new blades and lead to considerable die-back.

-• It is also worth noting that there may still be some seed that is waiting to germinate.
-Over the coming weeks this will lead to the lawn becoming thicker and more lush, so it's worth giving the area a bit of time before you consider going over any remaining bare patches.
+• There may also still be some seed that is waiting to germinate.
+Over the coming weeks, this will lead to the lawn becoming thicker and more lush, so it's worth giving the area a bit of time before you consider going over any remaining bare patches.

-• Even if you scarified the area prior to overseeding, there is still a chance you won't have got all the weeds and moss out of the lawn.
+• Even if you scarify the area prior to overseeding, there is still a chance you won't get all the weeds and moss out of the lawn.

 • Don't panic, as these can be treated with a selective weed killer or granular weed, feed and moss killer at a later date.